wonhee3472/Da_Vinci_Code/README.md

   Limitations:
-  - Leads to overfitting when observationss are less than number of features
+  - Leads to overfitting when observations are less than number of features
   - Sensitive to outliers
   - Assumes independant and dependant variables have a linear relationship
   - Training set must be seperate from other data points

   Benefits:
   - Known for classification
+  - One of the simplest algorithms to test
+  - Efficaint for linearly seperable data
+  - Can be used for binary classification, and extended to multi-classification

-  - RandomForestClassifer:
+  RandomForestClassifer:
      - We achieved a 97.2% accuracy rate for oversampling and a 97.3% accuracy for undersampling.
 Limitations:
 Benefits: